-Ghana’s independent digital fact-checking organization, GhanaFact is a non-profit social enterprise that seeks to close the palpable market gap for an independent, non-partisan fact-checking organization in Ghana, West Africa.
+Ghana’s independent digital fact-checking project, GhanaFact is a non-profit social enterprise that seeks to close the palpable market gap for an independent, non-partisan fact-checking programme in Ghana, West Africa.

 Fact-checking in a digital era, this platform aims at curbing the spread of disinformation on both traditional and social media.

-GhanaFact is a project by FactSpace West Africa, a legally registered non-profit organisation set up for the purpose of fact-checking and news verification in August 2019.
+GhanaFact is a project by FactSpace West Africa, a legally registered non-profit organisation set up for fact-checking and news verification in August 2019.

 The growing menace is gradually undermining trust in the Ghanaian media and the country’s burgeoning democracy.

-GhanaFact aims to help promote accuracy in engagements on social media, rebuild trust in news, journalism/media and help Ghana consolidate its democracy.
+GhanaFact aims to help promote accuracy in engagements on social media, rebuild trust in news, journalism/media and safeguard Ghana’s democracy.